aptos-labs/Aptos-Unity-SDK/README.md

 <img src="https://user-images.githubusercontent.com/25370590/219818959-ba93a155-0e2f-4b06-8795-431a7583f669.jpg" alt="wallet_nft_minter1" width="400"/>
 <br />

 On the `Mint NFT` tab, You can mint a NFT of your own.
-In order to do that, you need to `Creat Collection` first, then `Create NFT`.
+In order to do that, you need to `Create Collection` first, then `Create NFT`.

  Note that you must confirm that the creation of the collection was sucessful before creating the token, you can use the `WaitForTransaction` corouting for this.

 ```csharp
 // Create Collection